August 29, 2015

 The stories go on and on.

 We learned many lessons that we have put to use since the storms.
 For example, some of the chaos immediately after the storms was caused by a lack of communications.
 It wasn’t that government officials didn’t want to work together and coordinate efforts, it was simply that they couldn’t communicate with each other.
 It was reminiscent of the Pony Express days, as officials sent handwritten notes to the governor’s office via state troopers traveling by car.
-Because Acadian had one of the only working radio systems, we were tasked with relaying messages among local, state and federal officials.
+Because Acadian had one of the few working radio systems available, we were tasked with relaying messages among local, state and federal officials.

 But even we had some communications failures, so we developed our first Mobile Command Unit, Halo-1, to improve communications in future storm responses.
 This portable communications unit allows for flexibility and immediate response to devastated areas.
 By using satellite communications, we are able to enhance the coordination for our ground and air operations.